Cuban Americans: Education

 Among U.S.-born Cuban Americans, 36% have a college degree or higher, compared to 30% for the overall U.S. population.
 Of foreign-born Cuban Americans, 27% have a college degree.
 This is higher than the U.S. Latino population (14%) but lower than that of the overall U.S. population.
 According to the Pew Research Center, Cuban-Americans 25 or older who emigrated to the United States after 1990 have the highest graduation rate, at 26%.
 According to this same data, Cuban-Americans 25 or older who entered the United States before 1980 had a graduation rate of 24%, while those entering between 1980 and 1990 had a graduation rate of 13%.
 The decline in graduation rate from 1980 to 1990 can in part be attributed to the presence of Afro-Cubans among immigrants, who generally favor more poorly in multiple areas due to systemic inequalities in Cuba.
-Almost half of all Cuban-Americans have at least a high school diploma.

 Notable Cuban Americans

 In the United States Congress

 Ten Cuban Americans currently serve in the United States Congress.
 There have been eleven Cuban-American US representatives elected from Florida, two from New Jersey and New York, and one each from Texas, Ohio and West Virginia.

+One United States Secretary of State: